piosierra/pantera/README.md

 - Final classifier (Optional)
 - Final report

+# v0.1.1
+# Updated defaults
+# Zones definition based only on cluster size
+# Fixed number of rounds and behaviour after first
+# New consensus function

 # v0.0.5
 # Improvements on selection of segments
 # Correct path added to name